 In 2013, Kanye announced that he was leaving Nike and joining Adidas.
 According to him, Nike was not respecting him as a designer and was not giving him creative freedom.
 He also said in one of his interviews that Nike wasn’t giving him the opportunity to grow and also that Nike is working off an old business model.

-After this Kanye spent a year and a half in developing Yeezy boots which vanished from the store within minutes of their release.
-The average price on resale sites was $1,500.
+After this, Kanye spent a year and a half in developing Yeezy boots which vanished from the store within minutes of their release.
+The average price was $1500 on resale sites.
 Guess it was worth it, Kanye!

 Customer reviews have deteriorated for Nike and there has been no innovation to get us mindblown recently.
 If the graph becomes stagnant for Nike like this, tables will soon turn in favour of Adidas.